cynthiawyss/Teksystems/README.md

 Each file is named based on its topic.
 You can go through them individually.
 They’re written to be clear and straight to the point.

 ---

-## Notes

-This project was a great way to touch multiple areas of cloud security and DevOps.
-Let me know if anything needs clarification or if you'd like me to walk through any part of it.

-Thanks!